ONLYOFFICE/office-js-api/Word/ApiPictureForm/Methods/SetTextPr.md

 # SetTextPr

 Sets the text properties to the current form.
-This method is used only for text and combo box forms.<br>Inherited From: [ApiFormBase#SetTextPr](../../ApiFormBase/Methods/SetTextPr.md)
+Used if possible for this type of form. <br>Inherited From: [ApiFormBase#SetTextPr](../../ApiFormBase/Methods/SetTextPr.md)

 ## Syntax